Aantrreksh/sql-query/sqlref/sql_reference.md

 #### Partition by columns
 {: #partition-by-columns}

-When you use the `PARTITIONED BY (column-list)` clause without specifying `INTO x BUCKETS/OBJECTS`, you can store the query result by using Hive-style partitioning, that is, to create partitions that contain only rows that have certain values for one or more columns.
+When you use the `PARTITIONED BY (column-list)` clause without specifying `INTO x BUCKETS/OBJECTS`, you can store the query result by using Hive-style partitioning, which is to create partitions that contain only rows that have certain values for one or more columns.
 Choose this physical layout if the stored object is further analyzed by using SQL queries that specify predicates on the partition columns.

 For example, a result object that contains worldwide order data has a column `country` to represent the country that the order is initiated from.
 Partitioning the result object by the column `PARTITIONED BY (country)`, would create a result object with a partition for each country present in the query result.

 When the result object is stored this way on Cloud {{site.data.keyword.cos_short}}, each SQL query that contains a predicate, such as `country = 'USA'` or `country in ('MALTA', 'ITALY', 'VATICAN CITY')`, benefits from this physical layout.
 The reason is that during SQL query execution partitions must be read only if they contain data for the countries of interest.
 This layout tremendously cuts down the I/O traffic of the SQL query.

-Some additional remarks on Hive-style partitioning:
+See the following extra remarks on Hive-style partitioning.

 - Hive-style partitions have an eye-catching naming scheme because the column names that are used for partitioning are part of the partition object prefix, for example, `/order/COUNTRY=USA/part-m-00000.snappy.parquet`.
 - Hive-style partitions do not contain any values for partition columns since their values are *stored* in the object prefix of the partition.
 Thus, if you copy a HIVE-style partition and rename the object prefix by removing the partition column values, you lose data.
 - Hive-style partitions have a tendency for data skewing.
 For example, the partition that represents order data from Malta is likely much smaller than the partition that represents order data from the US.
-You can partition the query result into separate objects if you want to have *equally-sized* partitions.
+You can partition the query result into separate objects if you want to have *equally sized* partitions.

 #### Partition by columns into objects
 {: #partition-by-columns-into-objects}

-By partitioning a query result into objects, you can specify the exact number of *equally-sized* result partitions.
+By partitioning a query result into objects, you can specify the exact number of *equally sized* result partitions.
 With this partitioning, you can experimentally fine-tune the number of objects to meet certain criteria for partition size.
 To specify the number of partitions, use the `PARTITIONED INTO x BUCKETS/OBJECTS` clause.

 For example, knowing the size of the query result, it is possible to calculate the number of objects to end up with partitions that have a certain size.
-For example, 128 MB, that is the Hadoop default file size, or any other size that meets application requirements.
+For example, 128 MB, which is the Hadoop default file size, or any other size that meets application requirements.

 The `INTO x BUCKETS/OBJECTS` clause can be combined with the `BY (column-list)` clause to create some partitions that support data affinity regarding specified partition columns.

-Continue with the preceding example that specifies `PARTITION BY (customerid) INTO 10 OBJECTS` stores the query result into ten objects, which ensures that all data for a customer is stored in the same partition.
+Continue with the preceding example that specifies `PARTITION BY (customerid) INTO 10 OBJECTS` stores the query result into 10 objects, which ensures that all data for a customer is stored in the same partition.
 Although it is ensured that all data for a certain customer is stored in the same partition, it is not ensured that the data is physically sorted according to the specified column.

 #### Partition by number of rows
 {: #partition-by-number-of-rows}

 By partitioning by number of rows you can specify the number of rows that go into a single partition.
 To specify the number of rows stored in each partition, use the `EVERY x ROWS` clause.
-In case the row length of the result object is not varying heavily, with the *partition every rows* clause you can also create *almost equally-sized* result partitions.
+In case the row length of the result object is not varying heavily, with the *partition every rows* clause you can also create *almost equally sized* result partitions.

 The use of the `PARTITIONED EVERY x ROWS` clause on a sorted query result ensures that partitions are created to have some rows that are sorted according to the query's `SORT BY` clause.
 This physical layout can be useful to create partitions that are processed by an application in a pagination manner, for example, browsing order data sorted by *order date* and *customer ID*.